 So this really depends on how you’re travelling.

-If you’re driving your own vehicle as we do, make your way to Puerto Montt.
+If you’re driving your own vehicle in Patagonia as we do, make your way to Puerto Montt.
 This is roughly the northern edge of Chilean Patagonia.

 Puerto Montt is about 1000 kilometres south of Santiago along the excellent Ruta 5.
 There’s lots of tolls booths so make sure you have some cash if you’re taking this route.